Skip to main content

 • Most PA programs interview candidates.

-• Make an appointment for a Mock Interview with a pre-health advisor at the Career Center.
+• Make an appointment for a Mock Interview with a pre-health advisor at Berkeley Career Engagement.

 • When interviews are completed, schools inform applicants of admission status.
 Admissions decision processes and timelines vary between PA programs.